MinionAttack/CheckEpisodeOrMovieBot/README.md

 		- `python3 bot.py`
 	- To stop the bot just press `Control + C`.

-Right now there are only four commands available:
+Right now there are only six commands available:

 - **Start**: Use this command to display the welcome message.
 - **Status**: Use this command to find out if the bot is working.
 If you do not get a response from this command, the bot is not working.